 A 2017 report from the Columbia Institute warns that the CIB will keep the public in the dark about the true costs of privatized megaprojects.
 The report, Canada Infrastructure Bank and the public’s right to know, finds that existing access to information laws restrict access to information about privatization.
 Legislation governing the CIB creates even stricter restrictions, limiting transparency and accountability, something that’s vital to local democracy.

+The CIB’s goal is to finance up to 80 per cent of projects through private investors that would design, own, operate and profit from these projects – including pension funds.
 Instead of helping public dollars go further, bank-led projects will eat up public funds through expensive loan repayments and may lead to fewer projects being built overall as scarce public funds are diverted from new projects into loan repayment.
 These growing long-term financial liabilities will restrict the budgets of future generations.

 For more municipal-specific information on the Canada Infrastructure Bank, visit cupe.ca/not-for-sale.